oracle-livelabs/apex/apex-professional-hol19/migrating-applications.md

 ### Downloads

-- Did you miss out trying the previous labs?
+- Did you miss out on trying the previous labs?
 Don’t worry!
 You can download the application from **[here](files/demo-projects5.sql)** and import it into your workspace.
 To run the app, please run the steps described in **[Get Started with Oracle APEX](https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/run-workshop?p210_wid=3509)** and **[Using SQL Workshop](https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/run-workshop?p210_wid=3524)** workshops.

-## Task 1: Create Installation Scripts, Data packages and Export Application.
+## Task 1: Create Installation Scripts, Data packages, and Export Applications.

 1. On the Workspace home page, click the App Builder icon.